From left to right:

 We expect our people to maintain high ethical standards in everything they do, both in their work for the firm and in their personal lives.

-8Sources: Top 100 client list and rankings compiled by GS through Client Ranking/Scorecard/Feedback and/or Coalition Greenwich 1H21 Institutional Client Analytics ranking.
+5Source: Top 100 client list and rankings compiled by GS through Client Ranking/Scorecard/Feedback and/or Coalition Greenwich 1H22 Institutional Client Analytics Global Markets ranking.
+Baseline comparative result not adjusted for provider changes.